jenharris/Onboarding/tools/basic-communication-tools.md

 ##### Internal

- * ca-team@lists.civicactions.net for all team wide communication, and important announcements (slack #announcements used often too)
+ * We use ca-team@lists.civicactions.net for all team wide communication, and important announcements (slack #announcements used often too)
- * ca-employees@lists.civicactions.net is generally low traffic and used for HR notices, etc
+ * We us ca-employees@lists.civicactions.net for HR notices, etc. (it is generally low traffic)
- * ca-[functionalgroup] -hydra, -orion -sales, -dev, -team, etc.
+ * Other email lists: ca-[functionalgroup] -hydra, -orion -sales, -dev, -team, etc.
- * Every project has it's own list - a way to overhear each other
+ * Every project has its own list - a way to overhear each other

-##### Client lists
+##### Client and staff lists

-Example:
  * teach@lists.civicactions.net (includes clients)
  * teach-int@lists.civicactions.net (just for CivicActions staff)

 #### Protocol

 To get someone's attention, put their name in all caps in subject.
 Or use "ALL" to get everyone's attention.

-Example:
+For example:

 * Subject: "RICHARD: are you around this afternoon?"
 * Subject: "ALL: please update your hours by EOD"